 - Red Truck Wines

-Our wine page offers more popular vegan wines, as well as additional information about wine-making and non-vegan fining ingredients.
+My wine page contains additional information about wine-making and non-vegan fining ingredients.

 - Bourbon (usually made in Kentucky)

 Alcohol can add some pleasure to your life if you’re aware of its risks, and drink with care and restraint.
 And thanks to Barnivore, you can easily discover the vegan status of any popular brand of wine or beer.

 Just like the gambling and soft drink industries, the people who run alcohol companies strive to maximize sales, regardless of social consequences.
 They know that people who abuse alcohol account for a huge portion of sales.
 In fact, more than half the alcohol sold in America goes to the hardest-drinking ten percent of the population.
 People in this tier consume more than 70 drinks every week!
 Funny how this sort of widespread abuse is never once mentioned in televised beer ads.

 So if you decide to consume alcohol, it’s on your shoulders to inform yourself and to drink responsibly.
 It’s not as if the world’s distilleries, breweries, and vineyards want you to know the risks.